Recent Courses & Syllabus Proposals

 Most people now say that racism and sexism are wrong, yet discrimination and inequality continue to be widespread, and displays of intergroup hostility and political division are increasingly visible as well.
 How could this be?
 Part of the answer is that we are implicitly biased.
 Social scientists have developed powerful new methods of measuring our beliefs and feelings, and they find that many of us harbor prejudices and stereotypes which may be difficult for us to see, or feelings we are embarrassed to admit.
 This course will examine how this scientific research speaks to perennial questions about the nature of the mind, knowledge, and justice.
 We will ask questions like: Can our conscious, deliberate beliefs come apart from automatic responses?
 How do we know our own minds?
 What makes an attitude count as “biased” or “prejudiced”?
 Can our prejudices and stereotypes be accurate and rational?
 Are we morally responsible for them?
 What can we do to be less biased?
 How should we structure society in order to combat discrimination?
 What changes should we make to criminal justice, education, business, and other social institutions in order to bring about a more just world?
 We will also examine the methods, presuppositions, and theories of contemporary social psychology, including recent difficulties in replicating a number of key findings.

-Fall 2021 – Cognitive Science (Syllabus) (I teach this every Fall at Cal Poly Pomona)
+Fall 2023 – Cognitive Science (Syllabus) (I teach this most Falls)

 How does the mind work?
 Cognitive science tackles this question with tools from a wide range of fields, including experimental psychology, computer science, linguistics, neuroscience, philosophy, and others.
 First, we will raise basic philosophical questions about the nature of the mind.
 What must the mind be like if we can study it scientifically?
 Second, we turn to questions about Artificial Intelligence.
 Are our minds similar to digital computers?
 Can computers think?
 Third, we focus on the cognitive science of belief and perception.
 Can the complex machinery of the mind be understood in terms of its basic parts?
 Fourth, we conclude by critically examining claims about whether and how people of different genders “think differently.”
 Investigating what effects, if any, gender and sexuality have on patterns of cognition will require integrating research from biology, neuroscience, and developmental and evolutionary psychology.
 Spoiler alert: as we attempt to disentangle the complex interplay of “nature” and “nurture” in the formation of the mind, we will begin to appreciate just how much we still don’t know about what makes us who we are.

-Spring 2021 – Race and Racism (Syllabus) (I teach this every Spring at Cal Poly Pomona)
+Spring 2022 – Race and Racism (Syllabus) (I teach this every other Spring or so)

 This course is an introduction to historical and contemporary issues in the philosophy of race and racism.
 Many people now say that race is “socially constructed,” but what does this mean?
 What is race?
 Where do our ideas about race come from?
 Even if it is socially constructed, race still seems to have important consequences in the world.
 What are the moral, social, and political implications of race and racism?
 How do questions about race intersect with questions about ethnicity, gender, and class?
 What does it mean to have a “mixed” racial identity?
 What sort of non-racist world should we strive for, and what are the best practices and policies for getting us there?